 In the meantime, drivers can get a sense of which roads will be available to use during construction by clicking here and viewing the Available Roads maps.
 Take a look at the maps and select a few routes that you could use.
 Try them now to determine travel time, knowing that there will be more traffic on these roads, particularly during peak hours of the day, once construction begins.
 It’s never too early to prepare!

 Also note that several intersections in the downtown area will be temporarily modified during Business 40 construction, primarily by adding a left turn lane.
 These temporary improvements (also shown in the presentation) will be evaluated after the Business 40 project is completed to determine if they will remain, or returned to their pre-project operations.

 Will there be a mobile app. that drivers can use to learn of traffic congestion, accidents and traffic flow?

 Yes.
 NCDOT is partnering with Google Maps to provide a Business 40 version of WAZE

 .
 WAZE is a driver-friendly app. that provides real-time traffic alerts and identifies congested roads, detours, etc. Once the agreement with NCDOT is finalized, you can use WAZE to navigate around construction.
 You may want to download the WAZE app. now to familiarize yourself with its uses so that you are ready to go once Business 40 closes.

 Will there be portable or permanent signage directing travelers where to go?

-What happens if/when a wreck occurs on a detour road during the closure?
-How will the N.C.
-Department of Transportation handle it?
+What happens if/when an accident occurs on a detour road during the closure?
+How will NCDOT handle the accident?